daniel112/Android-Training-App/module/core/network/README.md

 # Internal Module - Network

-Handles all things related to the App's http calls This module integrates with [Retrofit](https://square.github.io/retrofit/) and exposes the following
+Handles all things related to the App's service request, DTO (Data Transfer Object) and API services This module integrates with [Retrofit](https://square.github.io/retrofit/) and exposes the following

 - `CoreNetworkModule` - Interface which exposes the API service(s)